oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/01-pv-path.md

 ```

 ### Verification

-To confirm that the path value has been updated correctly, use command `grep` to print the PV path lines in the yaml files.
+To confirm that the path value has been updated correctly, use the `grep` command to print the PV path lines in the YAML files.

 ```
 grep -r --include="*.yaml"  'path: ' .
 ```